 My passion for running started at Marshall Middle School in Olympia, Washington—I ran a mile in 5:02, which became the school record that year.
 I continued to run throughout high school and our team even won the state championship in cross country.

-When I left for college at Western Washington University in Bellingham, Washington, I chose to focus less on running and more on economics, art, and surfing.
-In my junior year, I got the opportunity to teach pottery in Thailand for a quarter, and while I was there, I was able to travel around.
-So after teaching, I hopped on a train to Singapore, rode a boat to Batam Island, and boarded a plane over to Padang, West Sumatra.
+When I left for college at Western Washington University in Bellingham, Washington, I chose to focus less on running and more on economics, art and surfing.
+In my junior year, I got the opportunity to teach pottery in Thailand for a quarter and I was able to travel around while I was there.
+So after teaching, I hopped on a train to Singapore, rode a boat to Batam Island and boarded a plane over to Padang, West Sumatra.

 There, I met a local Indonesian kid that could speak English.
 He took me on a public fishing boat to the Mentawai Islands, which are known for being one of the best places in the world to surf.
 I lived in a little hut on the island with the local people who spent their days extracting coconut oil and selling it on the mainland.

 I surfed a lot during that trip.
 The waves were perfect and it was truly a once in a lifetime experience that I’ll never forget.
 Especially the one time I went surfing by myself and subsequently had all my belongings stolen from the beach—I had to walk 30 minutes back through the jungle with only my surfboard, wet swim trunks and bare feet.
 I even ended up getting a worm in my foot.
 But that’s a story for another time…